micag2025/Supply_Chain_project/README.md

 - **App.js** implements the main user interface, allowing participants to connect their wallet, create batches, update batch status, and perform batch lookups.

+> _Note_: The smart contract, **SupplyChainBatch.sol**, also records lifecycle timestamps (`createdAt`, `shippedAt`, and `deliveredAt`) for each batch.
+Although these values are permanently stored on the Ethereum blockchain, the current React dashboard focuses on the core supply chain workflow and does not yet display them.
+This provides a foundation for future audit-trail and historical timeline features.
 ---

 ## Getting Started